Christianlance85/safespace/README.md

 # safespace
 A full-stack MERN Social Media application that allows users to make posts that last for only 24 hours, leaving their posts "safe" from future scrutiny.

-SafeSpace is a simple social media application with users, posts, likes and comments - developed using React, Node, Express and MongoDB.
+SafeSpace is a simple social media application with posts only lasting 24 hours.
+Contains users, posts, likes and comments - developed using React, Node, Express and MongoDB.